-From preventing her own marriage as a child to making the village child marriage free
+From preventing her own marriage as a child to making the village child marriage fre

-Payal has also been awarded the “Sawdhan India Samman”, an annual programme organized by Life Ok channel to award real life heroes who have helped create a safer society by fighting crime, in 2016 and “Young Achiever Award” by the global sports and the fitness brand Reebok in 2017.
+Payal was also awarded the ‘Sawdhan India Samman’ instituted by Life Ok channel to award real life heroes who have helped create a safer society by fighting crime in 2016 and ‘Young Achiever Award’ by global sports and fitness brand Reebok in 2017.

 On September 25, 2019, Payal was awarded the ‘Goalkeepers Global Goals Changemaker Award’ by the Bill and Melinda Gates Foundation when she was just 17.
 As a Bal Pradhan, Payal has worked tirelessly to empower children and women of her village.
 She has carried out rallies and protests to engage various women’s groups and youth forums of her village.